Seren-Hughes/boops-and-snoots-rescue/TESTING.md

 ---

-Touch Target Spacing on Contact Links.
+Touch Target Spacing on Contact Links

 - **Issue:** Google Lighthouse flagged the phone number and email links in the footer as too close together on mobile, making them difficult for some users to tap.
 - **Fix:** Increased spacing between links using margin-bottom to prevent shifting the dashed underline.
 Applied changes only in media queries for smaller screens.